-2.3) SYSTEM ARCHITECTURE
+SYSTEM ARCHITECTURE

-The system architecture of the Hex Chatbot is as illustrated below in Fig.3 This system architecture patterns after the earlier DialogFlow software agent architecture in Fig. 2
+The system architecture of the ISS-Hex Chatbot is as illustrated below in Fig.3.
+The system architecture is similar to that of the DialogFlow software agent architecture in Fig. 2

 Figure 3: System Architecture of Hex Chatbot

 The core modules of the ISS-HEX chatbot system are made out of the parts and corresponding functions in Table 1 below.

+Table 1: Core Modules of HEX-Chatbot System